pascalranaora/bitcoin-degrowth/README.md

 ---

 ## Acknowledgments
-- Built with love by Pascal Ranaora.
+- Built with love by @BitcoinDegrowth.
 - Thanks to EXIOBASE team, Talens-Perales, Onat, de Vries, Bitnodes, 1ml.com, Chainalysis researchers, and the Bitcoin Community.
 - Powered by open-source: NumPy, Pandas, Plotly.

 **Bitcoin: Shrinking the entropy beast, one satoshi at a time.**
-**v3.5 — Full Scope 3, maximum conservatism, still net positive.**
+**Full Scope 3, maximum conservatism, still net positive.**
 — @BitcoinDegrowth, November 13, 2025